juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

 Options:
   -c, --cluster <CLUSTER>
-          If the environment variable CMGR_TRANSFER is "1", this is the URL to a cluster manager, which will execute the request.
-By default it will find a cluster manager using service discovery.
+          URL to a cluster manager, which will execute the request.
+By default it will find a cluster manager using service discovery

-          If the environment variable CMGR_TRANSFER is not "1", it will do a locally coordinated transfer instead.

       --realm <REALM>
           Realm ID